-Sampling will occur at several locations on the spawning grounds as part of the second sampling event (Figure 1).
+Sampling will occur at several locations on the spawning grounds as part of the second sampling event (Figure 2).
 Sampling will concentrate on moribund fish as opposed to carcasses because marks have proven to be more easily recognized on living fish.
-ADF&G will be responsible for sampling Chinook salmon on the Nahlin and Dudidontu rivers, and at Tseta Creek.
-DFO will be responsible for sampling fish on the Kowatua River (referred to as Kowatua Creek in Figure 1), Big Tatsamenie Lake, and Little Tatsamenie Creek, and TRTFN will operate a carcass weir on the Nakina River (Figure 1).
-The Nakina River has the majority of spawning fish, and in some years it can contain over half the total spawning abundance (Figure 1; Appendix A1).
-Experience has shown that using a combination of gear types during spawning ground sampling produces the least biased estimates (non size selective) of abundance, age, sex, and size composition (McPherson et al. 1997).
-Additional sampling may be conducted depending on: 1) numbers of Chinook salmon marked, 2) number of fish seen during helicopter surveys of escapement, and 3) changes in migratory timing from past years.
-This sampling strategy should cover the most abundant subpopulations within the drainage and, at the same time, should cover early, middle, and late run components passing Canyon Island (see Alaska Department of Fisheries 1951 and Pahlke and Bernard 1996; John Eiler, fisheries biologist, Alaska Fisheries Science Center, personal communication).
+Chinook salmon in the Nahlin and Dudidontu rivers, and Tseta Creek will be sampled by ADF&G; DFO will be responsible for sampling fish on the Kowatua River, Big Tatsamenie Lake, and Little Tatsamenie Creek; and TRTFN will operate a carcass weir on the Nakina River.
+The Nakina River has the majority of spawning fish, and in some years it can contain over half the total spawning abundance (Appendix A1).
+Experience has shown that using a combination of gear types during spawning ground sampling produces the least biased estimates (non-size selective) of abundance, age, sex, and size composition (McPherson et al. 1997).
+Additional sampling may be conducted depending on: 1) numbers of Chinook salmon marked, 2) number of Chinook salmon seen during helicopter surveys of escapement, and 3) changes in migratory timing from past years.
+This sampling strategy should cover the most abundant subpopulations within the drainage as well as early, middle, and late run components passing Canyon Island (see Alaska Department of Fisheries 1951 and Pahlke and Bernard 1996; John Eiler, fisheries biologist, Alaska Fisheries Science Center, personal communication).

 As in catch sampling downriver, all fish sampled on the spawning grounds will be inspected for marks.
 Presence or absence of primary and secondary marks will be noted.
 All fish will be sampled for ASL data and for adipose fin clips to determine the marked rate of CWTs by brood year.
-All live sampled fish will be marked left lower operculum punch (LLOP) before release to identify them as having been previously sampled.
+All live sampled fish will be marked with a left lower operculum punch (LLOP) before release to identify them as having been previously sampled.
 All sampled carcasses will be marked by multiple slashes on the left side of the carcass.